SylphAI-Inc/AdalFlow/docs/source/developer_notes/retriever.rst

     :alt: Retriever design
     :width: 620px

-    LightRAG retriever covers high-precision retriever methods and make them work locally and in-memory, this will help researchers and developers to build and test.
+    LightRAG retriever covers high-precision retriever methods and make them work locally and in-memory, this will help researchers and developers build and test.
     We also showcase how it is like to work with cloud database for **large-scale data** along with its built-in search& filter methods.